melinapazoki/HB_project/README.md

 - Custom hook pattern
 - Props getter pattern

-## Design
+## How I design the project
+- Whole project is in theme provider wapper and all of css should read from there
+- Application has 3 main part which is defined aslayer (header - body - footer)
+- Forms render in body part
+- Form components:
+    - signupform
+        - FormElements
+            - textInput ,etc.
+                - Input
--
+                - error Message component

 ## test

-some small unit test did by jest.
+some unit test by jest.

 ## How commit the code to